surifirstpin/Acubi_documentation/Version.5/Dashboard.md

   -   **Operator :**  filter operation that are applicable.

+## Lookups

-**6.** Adding lookup to dashboard will refer set of query or list of items in filters.
+ Adding lookup to dashboard will refer set of query or list of items in filters.

 **Fill up the lookup section ;**